-The concept of a circular economy challenges the traditionally linear take-make-use-dispose behaviour on which our society is built, and envisions an economy based on regeneration, reuse and repurposing the resources we have.
+The concept of a circular economy challenges the traditionally linear take-make-use-dispose behaviour on which our society is built, and envisions an economy based on regeneration, reuse and repurposing of the resources we have.
 The water industry is increasingly adopting an integrated approach that aims to optimise the assets, improve catchment health and deliver better value for customers, but what is next?

 One area which is still evolving is potable water — that is, water treated to drinking quality, being used by industry and manufacturing in situations where non-potable water would be suitable.
-Non-potable water is a massive resource in Australia which is generally underutilised and often literally going to waste, by being diverted to stormwater or sewage treatment plants and ultimately released into the environment.
+Non-potable water is a massive resource in Australia that is generally underutilised and often literally going to waste, by being diverted to stormwater or sewage treatment plants and ultimately released into the environment.

 A collective action plan